Polish Cultural Programme in Japan 2019

 Another highlight of our presentation of contemporary art will be the exhibition held in August in the Tokyo Photographic Art Museum.
 It will feature the achievements of Polish artists in the field of video art.
 The event will be an opportunity to get acquainted with the history of the Polish video art through works of such artists as Ewa Partum or Natalia LL, and with the most interesting representatives of the younger generation: Agnieszka Polska, Karolina Breguła and Honorata Martin.

 The celebration of the centenary of establishing Polish-Japanese diplomatic relations wouldn’t be complete without the series of music events.
 The first of them took place early this year at TPAM – Performing Arts Meeting in Yokohama, where the duo of Gerard Lebik and Ryoko Akama presented their sound performance.

-The Polish programme organised by Japan Arts promises to be truly spectacular with the tour of the Warsaw Philharmonic, concerts under the baton of Maestro Krzysztof Penderecki and recitals of the winners of the International Chopin Piano Competition: Krystian Zimerman, Rafał Blechacz and Seong-Jin Cho.
+The Polish programme organised by Japan Arts promises to be truly spectacular with the tour of the Warsaw Philharmonic, including two concerts with pianist Rafał Blechacz, and recitals of the winners of the International Chopin Piano Competition: Krystian Zimerman, Yukio Yokoyama and Seong-Jin Cho.
 All of them will be presented in the largest and most prestigious concert halls in Japan.